ciscorx/7z-revisions/README.md

  Wouldnt it be nice to be able to go back and double check to see exactly what you saved, when you saved it, in addition to perhaps what you may have accidentally deleted?
-7z-revisions is now available, an indispensable #emacs #orgmode companion that does exactly that.
-When in 7z-revisions-mode, the diff of the current buffer with respect to the last time it was saved, is saved to a 7-zip archive of the same name, whenever a save-buffer command is issued, incrementally saving the latest revision by adding a new patch to the archive.
-Optionally, the .7z extension can be altered to something else, such as .8z for example, by setting the global variable 7zr-archive-extension to ".8z".
+7z-revisions is now available, an indispensable emacs org-mode companion that does exactly that.
+With the 7z-revisions-mode, the current buffer is saved to a 7-zip archive of the same name, whenever a save-buffer command is issued, incrementally saving the latest revision by adding a new patch to the archive, representing a diff between revisions.
+ And, optionally, the .7z extension can be altered to something else, such as .8z for example, by setting the global variable 7zr-archive-extension_default to ".8z".
 Additionally, the function 7z-revisions can be called interactively to view or consolidate past revisions in the archive, providing word by word differential highlighting.
-In addition, syntax coloring is applied when viewing raw diff files.<br/>
+In addition, syntax coloring is applied when viewing the diff files.<br/>

  If your document anywhere contains a specific tag in the text, such as 7z-revisions.el_rev= followed by nothing or any number, then upon